bismarkarhinful/bismarkarhinful/README.md

 # Hi, I'm Bismark

-ⓘ swe - committed to designing and developing web products with a strong emphasis on user needs and preferences.
+**I'm committed to designing and developing web products with a strong emphasis on user needs and preferences.**

-- 🌱 I'm currently learning JavaScript & Python
+* **I'm currently learning more of JavaScript & Python** to enhance my front-end and back-end development skills.
+* **I'm actively seeking entry-level roles** where I can apply my knowledge and grow within a dynamic team.
+* **I'm open to collaborating with other young developers** on projects and learning from each other.

-- 📫 How to reach me: bismarkkojoarhinful@gmail.com
+**How to reach me:**
+bismarkkojoarhinful@gmail.com

-- ⚡ Fun fact: People are more creative in the shower
+**Fun fact:** People are more creative in the shower
 ## Let's connect:
 [![X](https://img.shields.io/badge/X-%23000000.svg?logo=X&logoColor=white)](https://x.com/bismarkarhinn/)
 [![LinkedIn](https://custom-icon-badges.demolab.com/badge/LinkedIn-0A66C2?logo=linkedin-white&logoColor=fff)](https://linkedin.com/in/bismarkarhinful/)